Saky (air base): Soviet Union

-After Ukrainian independence
+Ukraine

 Following Ukrainian independence in 1991, the base continued to be used by the Russian Navy, and was formally leased by Russia after 1992.

-The 299th Regiment, by now designated the 299th Tactical Aviation Brigade flying solely Sukhoi Su-25s, moved away to Kulbakino Air Base in Mykolaiv Oblast in 2005.
+The 299th Regiment, by now designated Ukraine's 299th Tactical Aviation Brigade, flying solely Sukhoi Su-25s, moved away to Kulbakino Air Base in Mykolaiv Oblast in 2005.

 During the 2008 South Ossetia War, Ukrainian president Viktor Yushchenko stopped Russian pilots from using the carrier training facilities.
 The decision was reversed in April 2010.
-Meanwhile, the Russian Navy had begun to build a similar facility at Yeysk in the Krasnodar region by the Sea of Azov.
+Meanwhile, the Russian Navy had begun to build a similar facility at Yeysk in the Krasnodar region of Russia, by the Sea of Azov.

-Russo-Ukrainian War
+Russian occupation of Crimea

-During the 2014 annexation of Crimea, Russian forces occupied the base.
-The Ukrainian 10th Saky Naval Aviation Brigade, controlling all the Ukrainian Navy's air units, managed to get a number of its aircraft airborne to bases in mainland Ukraine on March 5.
-However, more than a dozen aircraft and helicopters undergoing maintenance had to be abandoned.
+Russian forces occupied the base during the Russian occupation of Crimea in early 2014.
+The Ukrainian 10th Saky Naval Aviation Brigade, controlling all the Ukrainian Navy's air units, managed to get a number of its aircraft airborne to fly to bases in mainland Ukraine on March 5, but more than a dozen aircraft and helicopters undergoing maintenance had to be abandoned.

 On 1 July 2014, the 43rd independent Naval Assault Aviation Regiment arrived at the base from Gvardeyskoye, also in the Crimea.
 In turn, the regiment had arrived from Choibalsan in Mongolia in June 1990.